Training & Certifying Data Center Professionals - What are the Options?

 CNET Training

-CNET are a specialized training provider who provide specialized training in the areas of data centres, data communications, fibre optics, IP security and communications, and project management .
+Cnet are focussed on network infrastructure training but have added the data centre training programs.
 They also offer some of the BISCI training certifications such as RCDD.
-The three main qualifications CNET offer that are often seen on our members profiles are:
+The three main qualifications CNET offer are:

 • Certified Data Centre Design Professional (CDCDP)